The Caledonian Edinburgh, Curio Collection by Hilton

 Opened in 1903 as a grand railway hotel in the heart of the city, The Caledonian Edinburgh, Curio Collection by Hilton maintains its magnificent rose-tinted sandstone façade, intricately sculpted stone arches and unmistakable whiff of Victorian grandeur.
 Visit today and you’ll find it also incorporates a level of luxury, comfort, service and sophistication that is distinctly 21st century.

 But the real highlight here is the food.
-This Edinburgh stay is home to two of the city’s top restaurants: Scottish fine-dining venue The Pompadour and inventive bistro Grazing by Mark Greenaway.
-What’s more, the lobby lounge also serves up indulgent afternoon teas each day.
+This Edinburgh stay is home to two of the city’s top restaurants: Newly reimagined food and drink destination The Court, and acclaimed fine-dining venue Dean Banks at The Pompadour.
+What’s more, The Court also serves seasonal and indulgent afternoon tea, while The Caley Bar is home to a selection of bespoke cocktails, premium spirits and some of Scotland’s finest whiskies.
 One thing’s for sure, you won’t leave this hotel hungry.

 SHARE